gidionmlay/shamba_directtz/README.md

 ## Setup Instructions

-1. Update the database schema with the new migration file
+1. Install MongoDB Community Server and start the service
 2. Install dependencies: `npm install` in the server directory
 3. Start the server: `npm start` or `npm run dev` in the server directory